severalnines/docs/installation.rst

 6. Open the browser and navigate to :samp:`https://{ClusterControl_host}/clustercontrol`.
 Setup the super admin account by specifying a valid email address and password on the welcome page.

 ..
 Note:: You would see this error: "Sorry we are not able to retrieve your license information.
 Please register your license under Settings - Subscription".
 This is expected because the demo license is automatically retrieved from our license server automatically via Internet.
-Please contact our Sales or Support team for a free 30-day demo license.
+Please contact our Sales or Support team to get a free 30-day demo license.
+Otherwise, you will be running ClusterControl as community edition.

 Debian/Ubuntu